EuroTUG/eurotug.github.io/index.md

 **UPDATE:** Due to current evolution of the SARS‑CoV‑2 pandemic in Germany, we have decided to hold the EuroTUG 2022 as a _purely virtual_ meeting.
 A link to the virtual meeting will be provided to registered participants prior to the meeting.
+[Register here!](https://docs.google.com/forms/d/e/1FAIpQLSeu8_LW_ijZU45qvH6boORGQifOXuylcy4J_DU6WSWg7ijvNw/viewform?usp=sf_link)

 ---